 (1) Market environment

 We operate businesses in the rapidly changing fields of medical care, elderly care, healthcare, and senior life.
 If we fail to recognize the changes in the market environment or address the changes appropriately and timely, our business activities may be adversely affected.
 For instance, in the Career Business, we provide job placement services for certified professionals such as care managers and nurses.
-For some of these occupations, it is required by laws and regulations for business operators to employ a certain number of certified personnel.
-In the event that such laws and regulations are amended and relaxed, the demand for hiring by business operators may decline.
+The demand for hiring these occupations by business operators may decline due to amendment of laws and relaxation of regulations that require business operators to employ a certain number of certified personnel.
 Regulation tightening on commissions and refunds, such as amendments to the Employment Security Act, may inhibit free competition, decreasing the amount of commissions we receive.
 In the Elderly Care Operators Business, the business environment for us and our client elderly care operators may change significantly depending on amendments to the Long-Term Care Insurance Act.

 If these changes in the business environment become apparent, or if we are unable to address them in a timely and appropriate manner, there is a possibility that our business activities may be adversely affected.

 We formulate and implement our management and business strategies by closely monitoring changes and new events in the surrounding market environment.
-Simultaneously, we adapt to trends in related laws and regulations, including the Medical Care Act, the Long-Term Care Insurance Act, and the Employment Security Act, in close collaboration with relevant ministries such as MHLW and industry organizations, and reflect them in our management and business strategies in a timely and appropriate manner.
+Simultaneously, we adapt to trends in related laws and regulations, including the Medical Care Act, the Long-Term Care Insurance Act, and the Employment Security Act, in close collaboration with relevant ministries such as the Ministry of Health, Labour and Welfare and industry organizations, and reflect them in our management and business strategies in a timely and appropriate manner.

 (2) Natural disasters